 How it works: At the start of class, everyone who desires a make up speech will put their names on a card and I will draw names at random – if we run out of time, you ran out of luck!
 I will hold very strict time limits on speeches but cannot guarantee that everyone will get a turn.

-Pertaining to Written Assignments:
+Written Assignment Expectations:

-All written assignments must be typed, double-spaced, single-sided, 12pt standard font, 1-inch margins, and stapled.
+All written assignments must be typed, double-spaced, single-sided, 12-pt standard font, 1-inch margins, and stapled.
 This includes outlines.

 The minimum page length on written assignments is a minimum – you need to hit the BOTTOM of 1 page in order to meet the minimum requirements for a 1-2 page writing assignment.
 Anything shorter than 1 full page will receive a corresponding deduction in credit.